 - An armed confrontation in the South China Sea

 - The escalation of the Syrian civil war

 - Increased fighting in eastern Ukraine

 - Heightened Israeli-Palestinian tensions

-One of the major issues that has posed a serious threat for the United States was its open borders.
+One of the major issues that have posed a serious threat to the United States was its open borders.
 Many people believe that the Department of Homeland Security is not doing enough to control our borders.
 Americans are concerned that it may only be a matter of time before we have another terrorist attack.
-How can our government possibly sufficiently screen all refugees to ensure that terrorist are not getting through?
+How can our government possibly sufficiently screen all refugees to ensure that terrorists are not getting through?
 For more information on how the CFR came up with its list, please visit The Council of Foreign Relations website.